Frequently Asked Questions

 You may utilize personal funds as the replacement property EMD to be reimbursed from the sale of your relinquished property.
 This will allow you to release contingencies and secure your replacement property as early as possible.

-Careful consideration must be taken prior to effectuating a related party exchange.
-A related party exchange takes place when a taxpayer buys/sells real property with a related party.
+A related party exchange occurs when you buy or sell a property in an exchange with a related party.
 A related party is defined as a brother, sister, father, mother, familial descendant, or corporations of which the taxpayer owns more than a 50% interest.
+Additional requirements are placed on these transactions as follows:

-Related parties may not swap properties to each other because of the implied tax evasion.
-Cost basis swapping occurs when related parties trade a low basis property for a high basis property with the idea of immediately selling the higher cost basis property because of the minimal capital gains tax.*
+Also, related parties are not permitted to swap properties with each other because of implied tax evasion.
+Cost basis swapping occurs when related parties trade a low basis property for a high basis property with the idea of immediately selling the higher cost basis property because of the minimal capital gains tax.
+More information on this subject can be found in Revenue Procedure 2002-83.

 When is my exchange reported to the IRS?